microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   behave correctly.
 It's possible that we could abstract our implementation into a WinRT interface that extensions could implement, and be triggered just like other dynamic profile generators.
+* **Multiple settings files** - This could enable us to place color schemes into a seperate file (like `colorschemes.json`) and put keybindings into their own file as well, and reduce the number of settings in the user's `profiles.json`.
+  It's unclear if this is something that we need quite yet, but the same layering functionality that enables this scenario could also enable more than two sources for settings.
+* **Global Default Profile Settings** - Say a user wants to override what the defaults for a profile are, so that they can set settings for _all_ their profiles at once?
+We could maybe introduce a profile in the user settings file with a special guid set to `"default`, that we look for first, and treat specially.
+We wouldn't include it in the list of profiles.
+When we're creating profiles, we'll start with that profile as our prototype, instead of using the default-constructed `Profile`.
+When we're serializing profiles, we'd again use that as the point of comparison to check if a setting's value has changed.
+  There may be more unknowns with this proposal, so I leave it for a future feature spec.

 ## Resources
 N/A